nmn0gueira/split-mpc-pipeline/README.md

 ```

 ### Docker
-Build the runtime image from the project root.
-Submodules must be initialized before building if you want matching protocol support:
+Build the runtime image from the project root:
 ```bash
 docker build --target runtime -t split-mpc .
 # To include only specific matching protocols: